RayRayHanHan/Real-Time-Deepfake-Pipeline/README.md

 # Real-Time Deepfake Voice & Video Conversion

+## Goal

+- Use state-of-the-art audio and video deepfake models and build a real-time pipeline for a live video call.
+- Focus on choosing efficient models that ensure high-quality, low-latency performance for both audio and video deepfakes during live interactions.
+- Create a pipeline to automate the process, with a user interface (UI) that integrates with video calling platforms such as Skype or other alternatives to facilitate real-time deepfake interaction.

 This repository provides a complete real-time deepfake system for both voice and video conversion.
 It consists of a **server-client architecture** where:

 - **Audio System:**